nfxpnk/markguide/README.md

 }
 ```

-* !`guideSrc` {string} – path to scss files that documented.
-It is not mandatory that it should be scss root, it could be any folder, but in this case you need to additionaly provide `scssSrc` for statistic reports.
+* !`guideSrc` {string} – path to scss files that are documented.
+It is not mandatory that it should be the scss root; it can be any folder, but in this case you need to additionally provide `scssSrc` for statistic reports.
 * !`guideDest` {string} – path to generated files folder.
 * !`cssSrc` {string} – path to generated CSS.
 Used for statistical reports.
 * `scssAdditionalImportsArray` {array} – array of additional sass imports, if they used.
 Needed for statistical reports and styleguide auto generation.